OUR PROGRAMS

 The Alliance Club is a drop-in centre for youth 13 to 19 years old.
 It provides a safe, healthy alternative for youth to ‘hanging out’ in the downtown core and a connecting point for street entrenched youth who may wish to explore a more positive lifestyle.

-Services include meals, shower and laundry facilities, hygiene products, clothing, computer and TV access, WiFi and drop-in counselling.
+Services include meals, shower and laundry facilities, hygiene products, clothing, computer and TV access, WiFi and drop-in support.

 ACCESSING THE SERVICES